Join us in Wausau, Wisconsin in 2024. Scroll down for registration.

 - "Listening" to the Craniosacral Rhythm, an introduction.

-- Arthu Pauls' Cranial energy work with spirals.
+- Arthu Pauls' Cranial work balancing three directions.

 - Arthur’s 7 Basic Cranial Hand Positions.